p--q/TCU/README.md

 	# When component context is used as an argument.
 	# "com.sun.star" is omitted.
+	# The interface outputted once does not displayed.
 	object
 	├─.container.XNameContainer
 	│   │   void  insertByName( [in] string aName,